lee-chaeeun/anom_app/README.md

 ### Docker
 The whole program is wrapped in a Docker container for ease of use, exhibited by the Docker logo, docker moby in blue in the upper left-hand corner of the diagram.
 A Docker container refers to software which is packaged using OS-level virtualization.
 Such a container is isolated from the rest of the device it is run on, and thereby allows for ease in downloading, running, and deleting of the software.

 In the dockerfile of this repository, the cuda libraries and conda environment profiles are downloaded on to the docker image as the docker is built.
-Here the conda environment is created to run AnomDApp and all code necessary is copied on to the current working directory of the respective docker image.
+Here the Conda environment is created to run AnomDApp and all code necessary is copied on to the current working directory of the respective docker image.
+All necessaries packages are downloaded onto the Conda environment via environment.yml.
 Therefore, containerization provides the benefit that the oftentimes cumbersome tasks of GPU access and working with NVIDIA CUDA Toolkit are made easier.

 Here, [NVIDIA CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit) is a development environment including GPU-accelerated libraries which allows for faster and more efficient anomaly detection.